Founder & Executive Director

 Nicole was born in Nairobi, Kenya and lived there until she was 11 years old.
 Nicole received a B.A. in Biology from Lubbock Christian University, and a Master of Science degree in Global Health from King’s College in London.
 At EDF, she provides organizational support and manages the day-to-day tasks in order to support the organization’s overall mission.
 Nicole is also responsible for evaluating the impact of all EDF programs – as an African in the diaspora, she believes in the vision and purpose of EDF and is very excited to see the long-term impact a program such as EDF can have in Ethiopia’s development sector.

-Digital Marketing & Branding Consultant
+Deborah Atwater, Digital Marketing and Branding Consultant

 Board of Advisors